Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

 We further assessed the functionality of tag-based regulation by analyzing the execution traces of evolved solutions.
-We visualized the gene regulatory networks that manifest as a result of programs executing up-regulating and down-regulating instructions.
-Figure \ref{fig:repeated-signal-example-networks} overviews the execution of a representative evolved program on the four-signal instance of the repeated-signal problem.
-We found that successful programs tend to operate via a succession of self-repressing events where modules express the appropriate response then disable themselves so that the next best-matching function --- expressing the appropriate next response --- will activate instead.
+We visualized the gene regulatory networks that manifest as a result of programs executing promoter and repressor instructions.
+Figure \ref{fig:signal-counting-example-networks} overviews the execution of a representative evolved program on the four-signal instance of the signal-counting problem.
+We found that successful programs tend to operate via a succession of self-repressing events where modules express the appropriate response then disable themselves so that the next best-matching function---expressing the appropriate next response---will activate instead.
 This behavioral pattern continues for each subsequent environmental signal.
-Indeed, across all problem difficulties, we observed that successful regulatory networks generally contained more repressing relationships (\textit{i.e.}, repressing network edges) than promoting relationships between functions (supplemental \supSecRepeatedSigAnalysis\ \citep{lalejini_supplement}).
+Indeed, across all problem difficulties, we observed that successful regulatory networks generally contained more repression relationships than promotion relationships between functions (supplemental \supSecRepeatedSigAnalysis\ \citep{lalejini_supplement}).
 Independent knockouts of up-regulation and down-regulation confirm that the majority of successful regulatory networks rely on down-regulation: of the 661 successful regulatory networks evolved across all problem difficulties, 392 rely exclusively on down-regulation, 7 rely exclusively on up-regulation, 259 rely on both up- and down-regulation, and 3 rely on \textit{either} up- or down-regulation (\textit{i.e.}, they required regulation but were robust to independent knockouts of up- and down-regulation).